📚 Product Knowledge

 Review Questions

-3. What is a language branch?
-(A translation of a content item in a specific language)
+1. What is a language branch?
+(A language-specific version of a content item)